 However, you can’t access those bags between Darwin and Adelaide (and vice versa).
 That means if The Ghan train journey is part of a longer holiday and you’re extending time in Adelaide or Darwin and exploring more of South Australia and/or The Northern Territory, you will need to make sure you don’t lock something you need in the checked-in bags.

-What Clothes To Pack
+What Clothes To Pack for The Ghan

 Pack outdoorsy cottons and linens, a sun hat and heavy-duty sunblock for the excursions to Nitmiluk National Park and Alice Springs as it will be hot out.
 Comfy walking shoes are a must, especially for Nitmiluk.
 If the water levels are low, which they usually are just before the wet season starts, you’ll have to clamber over rocks between gorges and boats.